The History of Fishing

 - The Northwest Passage

 Within a remote and rugged landscape, Nunavut promises the fishing trip of a lifetime.
 With up to 24 hours of daylight, casting for trophy-sized pike and arctic grayling is uninterrupted by darkness.
-Today fishing lodges and full-service communities are spread throughout Nunavut – from below the tree-line to the ice-gripped rock and gravel of the northern islands – providing anglers with true adventure in a land like nowhere else on earth.
+Today fishing lodges and full-service communities are spread throughout Nunavut.
+From below the tree-line to the ice-gripped rock and gravel of the northern islands.
+Nunavut provides anglers with true adventure in a land like nowhere else on earth.

 Here are a few of the fish species available to anglers in Nunavut.

 No other freshwater fish is found as far north.
 The Arctic char is spread throughout the Kitikmeot and Qikiqtaaluk Regions and the northern Kivalliq Region.
-Captured all across Nunavut, especially in coastal rivers, Arctic Char is so popular that the Inuit people called it ‘fish’ — ‘iqaluk’ in Inuktitut.
+Captured all across Nunavut, especially in coastal rivers, Arctic Char is popular.
+The Inuit people called it ‘fish’ — ‘iqaluk’ in Inuktitut.

-Arctic char are anadromous, which means they are born in fresh water, spend much of their lives feeding in the sea and return to fresh water to spawn.
-The young hatch in late April and may spend four or five years in freshwater before joining adult char in their annual migration back to the ocean from early June to mid-July.
+Arctic char are anadromous, which means they are born in fresh water.
+They spend much of their lives feeding in the sea and return then to fresh water to spawn.
+The young hatch in late April and may spend four or five years in freshwater.
+They then join adult char in their annual migration back to the ocean from early June to mid-July.